thomaskoutsid/Wisconsin-Breast-Cancer-Data/README.md

 # Wisconsin-Breast-Cancer-Data
 This project analyzes the data from the Wisconsin Breast Cancer dataset.
 It replaces the missing values using mean imputation, implements k-means algorithm and then analyzes the quality of the clustering.
+A final report PDF is attached to visualize the data.

 Extended version:
 This project implements the k-means algorithm for the Wisconsin Breast Cancer data set while using Python.
 The project fills in missing values, adds a predicted class and then applies an error statement to the predicted class.